yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 Duration: 10 minutes

-In this exercise, you de-provision all Azure resources that you created in support of this hands-on lab.
+In this exercise, you will de-provision all Azure resources that you created in support of this hands-on lab.

 ### Task 1: Delete Azure resource groups